Mozer/wav2lip_extension/README.md

         print(e)
         abort(500, voice["speaker"])
 ```
-replace with this NEW one.
-And change language and model_id for your desired language.
+replace with this NEW one: And change language and model_id for your desired language.
 Set your desired voice pitch and speed.
 Note: you need to restart extras server to make changes in code work
 ```
 # Added fix for Silero not working as new files were unable to be created if one already existed. - Rolyat 7/7/23
 # NOTE: silero_api_server\tts.py should also be modified to support prosody and other languages